 Advantage - Slight advantage for Ron Jacobs

-a win over the US team in the 1985 Jones Cup
+Jacobs led the NCC team to many championships, including a win over the US team in the 1985 Jones Cup |

 Chot Reyes may have the advantage of knowing the international game more because of his vast experience with national teams, but Ron Jacobs was just a wily opponent who got into the opposing coaches' heads and studied the opposing team and the rule book of the PBA so much in order to look for the slightest advantage his team could get.
 I remember fondly the time he coached a rag-tag San Miguel Beer team back in the 90s led by only one scorer, Nelson Asaytono.
 The play was predictable: give the ball to Nelson.
 But that scrappy team had so much heart that they were often in the finals or battling for 3rd place at least - a stunning achievement, considering that the rest of the team were comprised of role players such as Freddie Abuda, Mike Mustre, Art dela Cruz, Siot Tanquincen, an old Allan Caidic, and a young Olsen Racela.